LGBTQ history in the United States: Jamestown

 Jamestown was established in 1607.
 The early years of Jamestown were harsh and marked by starvation.
 John Smith's diaries indicate some men exchanged "love" for food, with a footnote of "sailor's abuses."
 Sodomy laws were established in 1610, though mostly ignored.

 Jamestown was notably heavily male dominated, which would persist for several decades.
 Such situations have been known to prompt "situational sexuality," which makes studies of identity-based sexuality complicated.

 In 1629, a controversy arose when Thomas/Thomasine Hall, a "maidservant," was caught in bed with another woman and word spread that they were really a man.
-Heterosexual fornication was a crime under Jamestown law, and this would have meant prosecution.
+Homosexual fornication was a crime under Jamestown law, and this would have meant prosecution.
 However, Hall was intersex, had lived as both a man and woman, and identified as both.
 After multiple inspections of Hall's genitals, the court gave up trying to classify Hall, who was sentenced to wear men's clothing with women's accessories.